pasqal-io/pqhack2025/docs/index.md

 ## What can I win?

-The prize pool for this competition is 1500€.
+The prize pool for this competition is 1500 EUR.
 The winners will be decided by our juri, composed of quantum computing researchers working in academia and industry.

 ## Who can join?